 Precertification and Referral Guide — Learn how to submit a referral or precertification request through My Insurance ManagerSM and determine which services we can automatically authorize.

-You can also submit requests using the Prior Authorization for Services/Procedures Form.
+You can also submit requests using the Prior Authorization for Services and Procedures Form.

 Ancillary Services — BlueChoice HealthPlan directly manages prior authorizations, claims and network management processes for ancillary services, including: